 Brief History of Kombucha Tea

 Fermented foods and drinks like kombucha tea have been a staple of various cultures around the world for centuries.
 However, it has only recently become popular in the US.
 Kombucha tea is believed to have originated in China and distributed in Japan.

 Since oriental medicine practitioners believed in its medicinal properties, it has spread through Russia, Eastern Europe, other parts of Asia, and eventually, the United States.
 From being a humble homemade recipe literally passed on from one household to another (as the kombucha SCOBY can be used a couple of times), it has also grown into a commercial functional beverage taking up significant shelf space in stores globally.

-In the recent years, US Food and Drug Administration and Kappa Laboratories from Florida have conducted a microbiological and biochemical test which proves that kombucha tea is safe for human consumption.
-However, jury is still out on its therapeutic properties.
-Below, we will find a list of health benefits and their evidences that may help you decide if you want to make kombucha tea a daily habit.
+In recent years, US Food and Drug Administration and Kappa Laboratories from Florida have conducted microbiological and biochemical tests which prove that kombucha tea is safe for human consumption.
+However, the jury is still out on its therapeutic properties.
+Below, we will find a list of health benefits and their evidence that may help you decide if you want to make kombucha tea a daily habit.

 Health Benefits of Kombucha Tea